charukiewicz/charukiewicz-jekyll/resume.md

 * Built application features with CakePHP, MySQL backend and HTML5, JQuery, AJAX frontend.
 * Configured and maintained Linux servers.
 Automated server tasks through bash and cronjobs.
-* Ensured application and server was built using defensive design (robust application behavior, data storage, and server behavior).
+* Implemented defensive design in application, database, and servers.
-* Developed and implemented distributed process notification system with queue server and worker processes.
+* Designed and implemented distributed process notification system with queue server and worker processes.
 * Performed load testing on the application and server, identified network bottlenecks.
-* Developed and implemented data mining algorithms to collect user data.
+* Developed and implemented data mining algorithms to collect user data for subsequent analysis.
 * Researched and developed methods of user incentivization.

 **Illini Emergency Medical Services** (Sept 2012 - Current)<br>